alkhimey/nihamkin.com/_posts/11-running-openni2-samples-and-dynamic-library-problems.markdown

 Well, it turns out that Linux's linker would search in the working directory but not in the directory of the executable.

 This can be easily fixed by copying the library into a directory that is on the search path of the linker.
 According to [this guide](http://tldp.org/HOWTO/Program-Library-HOWTO/shared-libraries.html), the convention is to put libraries in _/usr/local/lib_.
-SO all that needs to be done are the following:
+So all that needs to be done are the following:
 $$code(lang=shell)
 ~$sudo cp OpenNI-Linux-x86-2.2 Samples/Redist/libOpenNI2.so /usr/local/lib
 ~$sudo ldconfig